 Independent contractors, employees and ‘sham’ contracting arrangements

-The purpose of these FAQs is to provide guidance on effectively engaging Independent Contractors and avoiding sham contracting arrangements.
+Refer to the HR Contractor Management for FAQs and guidance on effectively engaging Independent Contractors and avoiding sham contracting arrangements.
 This information should be read in conjunction with the Recruitment Procedure, Legal & Risk contracting for services blog, and Finance's purchasing procedures and contract management process.

 Further information can be found on the Fair Work Ombudsman – Independent Contractors web page and on the ATO - Employee or Contractor webpage,